singultek/titanic-survivor-service/README.md

-# Deploy a Package: Titanic Classification Model
+# Deploy a Package: Titanic Survivor App

 ## Fork the project or Copy repo on local